CircularRuins/Komorebi/README.md

 </div>

 **Komorebi isn’t trying to be a general-purpose RSS reader.**\
-Instead, it’s designed for AI professionals who want to keep pace with:
+Instead, it is tailored for AI professionals who want to keep pace with:
-- Evolving industry trends and insights
+- Visionary insights into where we are headed.
-- Cutting-edge products and technologies.
+- Top trending news and topics about AI.
+- New progress on a fancy product.
-- State-of-the-art academic research.
+- State-of-the-art papers in a specific research area.

 ## 👋🏻 Getting Started